 Assistant Superintendent Donald Stevens will serve as the district’s COVID-19 Safety Coordinator (administrator).
 Mr. Stevens will work closely with our local health department and will be responsible for continuous compliance of all aspects of the district’s reopening plan, as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.
 He will serve as a central contact for schools and stakeholders, families, staff and other school community members, and will ensure the district is in compliance and following the best practices per state and federal guidelines.
 Mr. Stevens can be contacted by phone at 518-629-3456, or email: email@example.com.
 His contact information is available on the district website, as well as on the district’s attestation and self-screening application.

-Each school building will have a designated COVID-19 resource person who is a certified registered nurse and will be readily available to the entire school community.
-Allisa Melucci, at Watervliet Jr.-Sr. High School, can be contacted at 518-629-3304, or by email: firstname.lastname@example.org.
-Susan Vogel, at Watervliet Elementary School, can be reached at 518-629-3402, or by email: email@example.com
+(Updated Sept.
+17, 2020) Each school building will have a designated COVID-19 resource person who is a certified registered nurse and will be readily available to the entire school community.
+At Watervliet Jr.-Sr. High School, contact the WY School Based Health Center at 518-629-3271, or Susan Vogel, at Watervliet Elementary School, can be reached at 518-629-3402, or by email: firstname.lastname@example.org

 Please note, this reopening plan is a living document, it will be updated as more information, recommendations and guidance becomes available from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).